ZOO Digital

-ZOO Digital Group PLC is a provider of cloud software based subtitling, dubbing, and media localization services to the TV and movie industry.
+ZOO Digital Group PLC is a provider of cloud software based audio describing, subtitling, dubbing, and media localization services to the TV and movie industry.
 Its production facilities are located in El Segundo, Los Angeles; London and Sheffield, UK and Dubai, U.A.E.
 The company employs more than 500 employees worldwide and utilizes a global network of over 5,000 freelance translators and dubbing artists.

 History

 2001–2003: Founding and incorporation

 In 2001, Gremlin Interactive founder Ian Stewart led a merger of Kazoo3D PLC and ZOO Media Corporation Ltd to form ZOO Digital Group PLC.
 In 2003, two co-divisions were formed.
 ZOOtech Ltd was established to develop software for interactive DVDs.
 ZOO Digital Publishing, an operating division of the group, was established to create video games.

 2003–2005: Success with interactive video games and software for DVD

 In 2003, ZOO Digital Publishing published the interactive DVD for the game show, Who Wants to Be a Millionaire.
 In the same year, ZOO Digital Publishing won the award for Navigation Design and Implementation Excellence at the DVD Association Excellence Awards, New York.

 In 2004, ZOOtech launched DVD EXTRA Studio enabling new levels of interactivity on DVDs.
 ZOOtech also opened an office in Paris in order to give the business a base for expanding DVD EXTRA applications for European markets.
 In the same year, ZOO Digital Publishing released Who Wants to Be a Millionaire?
 2nd Edition for Game Boy Advance.
 In 2004, for a second year, the company won the Navigation Design and Implementation Excellence, DVD Association Excellence Awards, New York.
 ZOOtech was also crowned the overall winner at the Sheffield Business Awards and picked up the Sheffield Business Award for Innovation.

 In the same year ZOO Digital Publishing bought Hothouse Creations, a computer games developer based in Bristol which had developed computer and video games including Who Wants to Be a Millionaire? on PlayStation 1 and Pop Idol and American Idol on PlayStation 2.

 In 2005, 60% of the interactive DVDs on the market were being made using ZOOtech's DVD Extra Studio.
 In the same year, ZOO Digital Publishing won three awards at the DVD Association Excellence Awards ceremony in New York City: Guinness World Records 2005 won the DVD Video Game Excellence Award, Who Wants to Be a Millionaire?
 2nd Edition won the Navigation Design and Implementation Excellence Award and Manchester United, The Official Interactive-DVD won the Technical Achievement Excellence Award.